What started as a tool for making blogs is now the most popular way of making websites of all kinds.

 A wireframe of a website is a schematic that is used for the purpose of arranging elements.

 A website design must be coherent and the elements, such as images, text, and buttons have to be placed in the right places if you want people to be able to navigate your website.
-Also, the purpose of a wireframe is to decide how you will direct people’s attention to what you want them to see, such as a call to action buttons and photos of your product.
+Also, the purpose of a wireframe is to decide how you will direct people’s attention to what you want them to see, such as a call to action button and photos of your product.